Do you want to start fasting more but need tips on how to make fasting easier?

 - See below for more on a fasting tea that can help you go longer with your fast.

 - Make sure you're drinking healthy water — Dr. Berg says to drink 2 liters/day or so.
-(And as long as your water still has the minerals, NOT reverse osmosis water, you won't get Charley horses from eating less foods with minerals like grains if you're eating low-carb too.)
+I don't always drink that much.
+I drink coffee in the morning and then just sip on water all day.
+Having a cup like this helps because it stays cold for so long!
+(And as long as your water still has the minerals, NOT reverse osmosis water which has NO minerals, then you probably won't get Charley horses from eating less grains like I did.)

 - Add some fresh lemon juice to your water for the detoxing effects — this is especially good if you tend to form uric acid stones.